 The impact of faculty research is reflected in the thousands of citations to their work by academic and professional financial writers.
 Faculty members are invited to present their research and serve as keynote speakers and organizers at leading national and international finance conferences.

-The Finance Department’s research publication record in the leading finance journals is in the top 20 of the hundreds of finance departments at public universities, according to separate rankings of business schools.
+The Finance Department’s research publication record in the leading finance journals is in the top 20 of the hundreds of finance departments at public universities, according to multiple rankings.

-Faculty perform research on topics such as corporate governance, mergers and acquisitions, financial institutions, impact of asymmetric information on corporate finance, default risk, causes of major market movements, analyst performance, and firm investments in workers’ health.
+Faculty perform research on topics such as corporate governance, mergers and acquisitions, financial institutions, corporate finance, default risk, causes of major market movements, analyst performance, and firms’ investments in workers’ health.

-According to the latest Graduate Exit Survey results, 80% of Finance students were employed within three months of graduation.
-In addition, some students have continued their education in graduate programs across the nation.
+94% of Finance students are employed within three months of graduation.
+In addition, a number of students continue their education in graduate programs across the nation.

-Numerous students actively participate in the Banking and Finance Society each semester to gain educational and networking experiences.
-They meet with companies such as Duff & Phelps, PwC, KPMG, Deloitte, Kimberly-Clark, Siemens, and many others who recruit heavily from UGA.
+Many students actively participate in the Finance Society to gain educational and networking experiences.
+They meet with companies such as Duff & Phelps, PwC, KPMG, Deloitte, Kimberly-Clark, Siemens and many others who recruit heavily from UGA.

-Undergraduate students control a $250,000+ stock portfolio through the Student Managed Investment Fund, learning to make critical investment decisions in volatile markets.
+Undergraduate students manage a $1 million stock portfolio through the Student Managed Investment Fund, learning to make critical investment decisions in volatile markets.
 The students interact with and receive advice from professionals in the finance industry.